wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 ### Consider Histograms to Improve PPS

 Histograms store data as distributions rather than as individual data points.
-For billing purposes, the rate of distributions ingested is converted to a rate of points ingested through a conversion factor, 7 by default.
+For billing purposes, the rate of distributions ingested is converted to a rate of points ingested through a conversion factor, which is 7 by default.

 **More Info**